wavemaker/docs/website/blog/2021-08-23-Accessibility-in-WaveMaker.md

 ---
-title: "Accessibility support in WaveMaker"
+title: "Accessibility Support in WaveMaker"
 author: Lovin Ahmed
 ---

 **Accessibility** is essential for individuals and organizations that want to create high-quality websites and applications.
-It enables people with disabilities to use different Assistive Technologies and Adaptive Strategies, for the business benefits of Web Accessibility.
-WaveMaker also focuses on enabling their product with international standards for Web Accessibility from W3C - including **Web Content Accessibility Guidelines(WCAG)**, and **WAI-ARIA** for **Accessible Rich Internet Applications**  - and the first step in applying them.
+It enables people with disabilities to use different Assistive Technologies (AT) and Adaptive Strategies for the business benefits of Web Accessibility.
+WaveMaker also focuses on enabling their product with international standards for Web Accessibility from World Wide Web Consortium (W3C), including Web Content Accessibility Guidelines (WCAG) and Web Accessibility Initiative - Accessible Rich Internet Applications (WAI-ARIA) as the first step in applying them.

 <!-- truncate -->

 ## Why Accessibility?

-Accessibility though is designed for people with disabilities but it does help nearly everyone.
-Accessibility promotes usability generally: everyone benefits from clear instructions, opportunities to correct form errors, simple visual layouts, high color contrast, and the option to read a transcript or captions to a video or audio recording.
+Although Accessibility is designed for people with disabilities, it helps everyone in general.
+Accessibility promotes usability.
+Everyone, in general, can benefit from clear instructions, opportunities to correct form errors, simple visual layouts, high color contrast, and the option to read a transcript or captions to a video or audio recording.

-In the IT world, accessibility often describes hardware and software designed to help those who experience disabilities.
+In the IT world, Accessibility often describes hardware and software designed to help those who experience disabilities.

-**Features of Accessibility Websites**
+### Features of Accessibility Websites

-* Good use of HTML headings.
+* Good use of HTML headings
-* Accessible with keyboard.
+* Accessible with the keyboard
-* Accessible images.
+* Accessible images
-* Accessible menus.
+* Accessible menus
-* Accessible forms.
+* Accessible forms
-* Accessible tables.
+* Accessible tables
-* Effective use of color.
+* Effective use of color
-* Meaningful link text.
+* Meaningful link text

-## How does it work?
+## How it Works

-To make components accessible it is important that all the text on a web page should be unique with its captions and roles.
-To make it possible we have introduced **aria-abels** attributes for all the *wm-widgets* which are configurable and certain [Role](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles) to identify each and every component as per their standard behavior.
-This ARIA "roles" and "attributes" will benefit the group of people using Assistive Technology Readers to read the text and the purpose of the widget loud for the users.
+To make components accessible, all the text on the web page must be unique, along with its captions and roles.
+To make it possible, we have introduced **aria-labels** attributes for all the `wm-widgets` which are configurable and certain [Role](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles) to identify every component as per their standard behavior.
+This ARIA "roles" and "attributes" will benefit the group of people using Assistive Technology Readers (ATR) to read the text and the purpose of the widget aloud to the users.

-WaveMaker Accessibility enhancements will cover **WCAG “A” and “AA”** compliance for all non-text content, including:
+WaveMaker Accessibility enhancements will cover Web Content Accessibility Guidelines (WCAG) "A" and "AA" compliance for all non-text content, including the following.

-Name Role & Value, Info and Relationships, Meaning Sequence, Sensory Characteristics, Identify Input Purpose, Non-Text Contrast, Page Titled, Headings and Labels, , Label in Name, Language of Page, Status Messages, Error Prevention.
+Name Role & Value, Info, Relationships, Meaning Sequence, Sensory Characteristics, Identify Input Purpose, Non-Text Contrast, Page Titled, Headings and Labels, Label in Name, Language of Page, Status Messages, Error Prevention.

-### **Steps to follow:**
+### Steps to Follow

 **Labels**

-* On Every Drag & Drop of widget check for the Accessibility section.
+* On every drag and drop of a widget, check for the Accessibility section.
-* Copy or Bind the captions of the label widgets to the **Hint** property in the properties tab below Accessibility Section.
+* Copy or Bind the captions of the label widgets to the **Hint** property from the properties tab below the Accessibility section.

 ![Accessibility Section](/learn/assets/accessibility-section.png)

 :::note
-All labels and texts will have a default hint value as "Label text" already added from the system.
+All labels and texts will have a default hint value specified as "Label text", which you can edit.
 :::

-* Manipulating the *hint* will result in a "tooltip text" onhover and "**aria-label**" attribute visible in the browser preview URL that only AT screen readers can understand.
+* Manipulating the *Hint* will result in a "tooltip text" on-hover and "**aria-label**" attribute visible in the browser preview URL that only AT screen readers can understand.
-* The "**aria-label**" attribute will be added to all the widgets wherever text is binded from the *hint* property.
+* The "**aria-label**" attribute will be added to all widgets wherever text is bound from the **Hint** property.

 **Images**